 hello world

 hi!
-I'm Sig (he/him). petz was a MAJOR special interest of mine as a kid, and I've recently fallen back into it. it's been about as long since I played the games as it's been since I made a website, but I'm gonna go ahead and figure that out as I go. done is better than perfect and all that.
+I'm Sig (he/him). petz was a major special interest of mine as a kid, and I've recently fallen back into it. it's been about as long since I played the games as it's been since I made a website, but I'm gonna go ahead and figure that out as I go. done is better than perfect and all that.

-I mean to learn the tools and create breeds that are truly my own, but in the meantime, the first project I'd like to share on here are these selectively bred foxes, based primarily on breeds by two creators that I don't think have been active in many years. the first is a red fox by Carrie of Cierra Breeds, which in my opinion is the most perfect fox I've ever seen in petz. look at its little face. perfection. the ideal blend of petzy and realistic.
+the first is a red fox by Carrie of Cierra Breeds, which in my opinion is the most perfect fox I've ever seen in petz. look at its little face. perfection. the ideal blend of cute and realistic.
 I don't know how I'd ever create my own without simply copying this one ball for ball.

 Here's how to make a list: